GeoNode/geonode-docker/README.md

 ## Builds and publishing to Docker Hub

-Docker images are built:

-- when a new commit is done to the master branch.
-This triggers build and updated of the published genode/{image}:latest
+Docker images can be built and published in two ways:

-- when a new release is pusblished.
-Tagging follows the {image}_{tag}, and a new geonode/{image}:{tag} is published.
+- When a new release is pusblished.
+Tagging follows the {image}#{tag}, and a new geonode/{image}:{tag} is published.
+- Using the manual action workflow

 Example:
- - A new commit changes a file under the `docker/geoserver` folder -> `geonode/geoserver:latest` is built and published to Docker Hub
- - A release is done with the tag `postgis_15.1` -> `geonode/postgis:15.1` is built and published to Docker Hub
+ - A release is done with the tag `geoserver#2.23.3-v2` -> `geonode/geooserver:2.23.3-v2` is built and published to Docker Hub